 Environmental historian Kate Brown provides the strongest metaphor for haunted landscapes.
 She tells the story of health physics technician Aleksandr Kupny’s suicidal quest in documenting Chernobyl after the April 26, 1986 event.
 For Kupny, “crawling into the belly of the burned-out reactor was as close as he could get to entering a mushroom cloud.”
 (G37) Many of the negatives on his and videographer Sergei Koshelev’s film are physically marked with radiation.
 While the isotopes that continued to degrade could be understood as an index of their history—a ghost—the origin event is most definitely a monster made by scientists in a laboratory.
 Brown notes that Kupny describes his task as partisan, as a civic duty to the then-Soviet State.
 His excursion, then, is an extension of the isotope’s history in the socialist modernist program.

 Certainly, Arts of Living on a Damaged Planet is a unique work.
-In burning from both sides, it proposes new handling, attempts a new reading, and forces new attention to arrangements in the natural world as well as in the world of the book.
+In burning from both sides, it proposes new handling, attempts a new reading, and forces new attention to arrangements in the legible and natural world.
 It exacts tactile and cerebral revolution.
 But one modest and one not so modest asymmetry persist.
 The first leans toward the inconsistent stylistic motif in Ghosts, where italicized passages with bolded phrases stir up phantom-like themes sought in the remainder of the section.
-Such a stylistic device could have hunted similar monstrous themes in its mirrored section.
+Such a stylistic device could have haunted similar monstrous themes in its mirrored section.

 There was a word inside a stone.